eugeneoei/installfest/README.md

 For Windows, follow the instructions in [this](https://github.com/wuzhixiang88/GA_Projects/tree/main/installfest_windows) document.

 Unfortunately, I am not a windows user.
-This document though, was written by one of the students from my previous batch. and he has run the same set of instructions a couple of times.
+The linked document above was written by one of the students from my previous batch. and he has run the same set of instructions a couple of times.
 So I would think it will be good enough for you to set up your environment.

 ## Text Editor